queeb3/Manifesto/README.md

 and again.... again, I made a total of 5 working ECS in C# and made small test games with them (console+logic) and it was soooo much fun.

+Notable Learning:
+- bitwise operations
+- struct only as data
+- got rid of all inheritence
+- honed in scope creep
+- store all like data in one array per type
+- structure a pipeline of logic flow
+- dependency injection
+- Array of structs vs Struct of arrays
+- Cache layouts/lines/locality
+- CPU L1/L2/L3 vs RAM access
+- hot and cold paths
+- hot data needs to be isolated from any cold data
+- meta categorizing through id and bi directional lookups
+- some reflection
+- i hate generics in c#
+- GC overhead and managed vs unamanged
+- there are more but ill save it...

+these are not buzzwords this is literally what i learned during this timeframe.

 #### Start of Feb
 My fifth implementation was my best so far utilizing unsafe code to make custom allocators and byte based buffers with direct casting for the best cache locality I could attempt for my knowledge.